-It was the night of June 29, 1941 in the foothills of Murmansk, Soviet Union.
+It was the night of June 29, 1941, in the foothills of Murmansk, Soviet Union.
 Commander Oberleutnant Rode ordered some officer candidates “Gruppe Ostermann” to climb “Ridge Musta” to a height of 122m and scout the situation and then report back to him and his company back down below.
 Right after they disappeared past the crest of some cliffs, Rode and his men heard grenade explosions and heavy small arms fire, then all went quiet.

 Nonetheless, the fight was over after 6 hours, which led to 2 Russian troops being captured.
 Gruppe Ostermanns status had been officially unknown until a wounded scout had jumped from the cliff into the lake below.
-He relayed info to Rode and the Gebirgstruppe, telling how the Russians killed the entire group, taking no prisoners.
-By now, the 2 captured Russians fates were sealed.
+He relayed the info to Rode and the Gebirgstruppe, telling how the Russians killed the entire group, taking no prisoners.
+By now, the fate of the two captured Russians was sealed.

 At 6:15, the height was in the hands of the second company.
 Soldiers from Osterman’s group were all found brutally killed.
-The only survivor, a wounded man who saved himself by jumping into a small lake, described how the Russians ruthlessly executed men from the scout group that remained after battle.
+The only survivor, a wounded man who saved himself by jumping into a small lake, described how the Russians ruthlessly executed men from the scout group that remained after the battle.
 All of our men were repulsed by this cruel method of fighting.
 Two captured Russians that were taken in the battle were executed after a short trial”.

 Barely a week into the war, and these men’s lives were ended.
 They would lay there for 70 years until a group of Murmansk searchers found the place of execution and the remains of the dead in 2013.

 One of the Russian soldiers was identified as Private Sergey Korolkov, born 1912 , the birthplace Kirov region, Velikoluksky area, Serezhinsky farmland, village Hmelishche.
-He entered service in the Soviet Army on June, 22nd, 1941, a week earlier.
+He entered service in the Soviet Army on June 22nd, 1941, a week earlier.